 While persuading people was a fun (yet sometimes frustrating) part of my job, I kept software development the main activity of my daily routine (or nightly routine, I have to confess that I'm still struggling to maintain a healthy regular sleeping schedule).
 In an organization with truly autonomous teams, the most effective way to push a paradigm of software development is through working examples; hence one of the teams that I created in our infrastructure tribe was in charge of delivering such real-world examples, and I spent a considerable amount of my time coding in this team.

 In 2017 we started researching for a new social media product.
 At the end we became confident that the main idea was not worth implementing.
 But in the process I got interested in the human side of product and product design.
-So I applied for New Media and Digital Culture program offered by the University of Amsterdam.
+So I applied for New Media and Digital Culture program at the University of Amsterdam .

 Personal: reza æt teeleh dot ir